alexhzr/CUPS-GUI/README.md

 # CUPS-GUI

 ##Introduction
 This program is being made for educational purposes.
-We are a class from a highschool in Granada (IES Ilíberis).
+We are a class from a institute in Granada, Spain (IES Ilíberis).
 Our group is formed by:
   - <a href="https://github.com/alexhzr">alexhzr</a> (me)
   - <a href="https://github.com/Franciscorodr">Franciscorodr</a>